Quitting Drinking: Where to Start

 AVOID DRINKING SITUATIONS.
 You know that saying, if you stand by the hot dog cart long enough, you will get a hot dog!
 Do not put yourself in situations where alcohol is the main event!
 This also pertains to people; you might have to give up your old drinking buddies and the favorite watering hole.
 It’s really important that you stay away from all alcohol related activities to minimize your triggers and cravings, which unfortunately are a part of early sobriety.
 Alcoholism is very powerful disease, do not underestimate it!!!

 KEEP INSPIRED.
 Sobriety is a learned skill, and like any skill it takes time to be good at it.
 You may start really excited and happy (aka the pink cloud state) and/or lose interest and get bored.
 You may struggle with your feelings, both mental and physical.
 You may hate life without alcohol, and miss all the things that make drinking “great!”
 You will want to quit and just go back to your old life!
 But DO NOT GIVE IN!
 Remind yourself of the last time you drank, or the scary incident you found yourself in while drinking, or a risky behavior you were engaged in due to your drinking!
 You don’t want to go back there again!
-You are not giving up a bet friend, you are getting rid of a vengeful enemy.
+You are not giving up a best friend, you are getting rid of a vengeful enemy.
 I promise if you stay sober, things will get better, and you will never have to feel that way again.

 As you begin your journey, the first few months of sobriety can often be filled with incredible highs and lows, and you may feel like you rarely know what’s coming around the next corner.
 You may find that you are fidgety, anxious, and unbalanced.
 This is because your body, mind and spirit are undergoing a tremendous amount of change and adjustment while trying to function without any alcohol.
 At this time you may find that cravings are hard to deal with, and seem to occupy most of your day.
 You can read my full post about dealing with cravings HERE.

-You can read my entire post on PAWS HERE.
-In closing, I hope you have found some good information to get you started on your sober journey.
+I hope you have found some good information to get you started on your sober journey.
 I hope you give it a chance enough to see the amazing gifts that sobriety can bring – don’t give up before the miracle happens!
 You can also read about my journey to sobriety on the About Me page.
 We would love to hear from you, what was a crucial part of your early recovery?